TonyPhipps/SIEM/Tactics/Process-Execution.md

 - System process with suspicious starting location
+  - backgroundTaskHost.exe not starting from c:\windows\system32\
+  - CompPkgSrv.exe not starting from c:\windows\system32\
   - conhost.exe not starting from c:\windows\system32\
   - csrss.exe not starting from c:\windows\system32\
   - ctfmon.exe not starting from c:\windows\system32\
   - dasHost.exe not starting from c:\windows\system32\
   - dllhost.exe not starting from c:\windows\system32\
   - dwm.exe not starting from c:\windows\system32\
+  - explorer.exe not starting from c:\windows\
-  - CompPkgSrv.exe not starting from c:\windows\system32\
+  - iexplore.exe not starting from c:\program files\internet explorer\
-  - backgroundTaskHost.exe not starting from c:\windows\system32\
+  - lsass.exe not starting from c:\windows\system32\
   - ntoskrnl.exe not starting from c:\windows\system32\
+  - RuntimeBroker.exe not starting from c:\windows\system32\
   - services.exe not starting from c:\windows\system32\
+  - splwow64.exe not starting from c:\windows\
   - svchost.exe not starting from c:\windows\system32\
   - taskhostw.exe not starting from c:\windows\system32\
   - taskmgr.exe not starting from c:\windows\system32\
   - wininit.exe not starting from c:\windows\system32\
   - winlogon.exe not starting from c:\windows\system32\
-  - RuntimeBroker.exe not starting from c:\windows\system32\
-  - explorer.exe not starting from c:\windows\
-  - splwow64.exe not starting from c:\windows\

 - System process with suspicious parent process
   - taskhost.exe with a parent other than services.exe